thorswap/SwapKit/README.md

 - PRs should have tests if it's possible
 - PRs should have changeset file if it's needed (see release section)

-#### New package

-To create new package use `bun generate` and pick one of the options It will setup the package with the necessary files for bundling and publishing.

 ### Release and publish

 Packages are automatically published to npm when new PR is merged to `main` & `develop` branches.